csgillespie/efficientR/main.md

   - output/ # Results
 ```

 Proper use of projects ensures that all R source files are neatly stashed in one folder with a meaningful structure.
 This way data and documentation can be found where one would expect them.
-Under this system figures and project outputs are 'first class citizens' within the project's design, each with their own folder.
+Under this system, figures and project outputs are 'first class citizens' within the project's design, each with their own folder.

 Another approach to project management is to treat projects as R packages.
 This is not recommended for most use cases, as it places restrictions on where you can put files.
 However, if the aim is *code development and sharing*, creating a small R package may be the way forward, even if you never intend to submit it on CRAN.
 Creating R packages is easier than ever before, as documented in [@cotton_learning_2013] and, more recently [@Wickham_2015].
 The **devtools** package helps manage R's quirks, making the process much less painful.